diciembre 23, 2024

 Learn best via “traditional instructor-led courses or self-learning tools” Learn best via “traditional instructor-led courses or self-learning tools” More likely to embrace change and are accustomed to it Accustomed to on-demand information, a constant stream of entertainment, and instant communication, but unlike preceding generations who tend to use technology primarily for access to information, this group wants to be entertained when connecting to the internet

-Tend to prefer manual input of information for transactions Nearly three-quarters of this group are on social media but take measures safeguard their private information and limit oversharing Learn best via “collaborative and technology-centric” methods 95% own a smartphone, 83% own a laptop, 78% own an advanced gaming console, and 57% have a desktop computer, and many are dependent on the internet with 69% becoming “uncomfortable” after just eight hours of no internet access and 27% not being able to go more than one hour without connecting to online services
+Tend to prefer manual input of information for transactions About three-quarters of this group are on social media but take measures safeguard their private information and limit oversharing Learn best via “collaborative and technology-centric” methods 95% own a smartphone, 83% own a laptop, 78% own an advanced gaming console, and 57% have a desktop computer, and many are dependent on the internet with 69% becoming “uncomfortable” after just eight hours of no internet access and 27% not being able to go more than one hour without connecting to online services

 Are willing to take advantage of online services but still prefer the sharing of sensitive data via phone or in-person (in other words, they still have security concerns about digital technologies) Facebook is their preferred social media platform with nine in 10 using it for approximately seven hours a week Value communication and an enhanced work-life balance Snapchat, TikTok, and Instagram are the most popular social media platforms among this group